Adversarial Examples in the Physical World: A Survey: Go Deep into PAEs

 \subsection{Overview}

 To build an appropriate hierarchy for physical world adversarial examples, it is necessary to go deep into the essential differences between digital and physical world examples.
-As we all know, the targeted action environments, \ie, the digital world and physical world, divide the adversarial examples into digital kinds and physical kinds.
-Seeing from the process of becoming effective, it is much more complex to generate PAEs due to the necessary additional process compared with digital ones.
-Roughly speaking, the physical world adversarial examples could perform strong adversarial attacks in the digital world, while the digital world adversarial examples do not necessarily maintain acceptable attacking ability in the physical world.
-In other words, the digital world examples can be regarded as the archetype of physical world examples, or the ``mother'' of PAEs.
-In the following part of this section, we will introduce the concluded differences between digital and PAEs for helping to further understand these dangerous but fantastic adversarial examples.
+As we all know, the targeted action environments, \ie, the digital world and physical world, divide the adversarial examples into digital and physical kinds.
+Considering the process of becoming effective, it is much more complex to generate PAEs due to the necessary additional process compared with digital ones.
+Roughly speaking, the physical world adversarial examples could perform strong adversarial attacks in the digital world, while the digital world adversarial examples do not consistently maintain acceptable attacking ability in the physical world.